iremecem/sales-api-case-study/README.md

 # sales-api-case-study

+## Description
 Three RESTful API endpoints using Node.js with express.js framework.
 This API will take some parameters and query the provided MongoDB instance in order to create a response of the requested format.

+## Settings
+You must enter your credentials to the db.config.js file under src/configs/ directory with database information.

 ## Getting Started